-Also note that it makes no difference if a person ends up losing money from relying on insider information.
-Simply the act of using insider information invites criminal prosecution irrespective of the outcome.
+Also, note that it makes no difference if you end up losing money from relying on insider information.
+Simply the act of using insider information invites criminal prosecution irrespective of the outcome.1

 When fighting allegations of gambling fraud in Nevada, defense attorneys draw on many possible strategies to weaken the prosecution’s case.
 The following are some of the more common defenses:

 - No fraud.
-Perhaps law enforcement presumed the defendant was committing fraud when in reality he/she was just being a savvy or lucky gambler.
-As long as the criminal defense attorney can demonstrate that the defendant’s actions fell outside the realm of fraud, the charges should be dropped.
+Perhaps law enforcement presumed you were committing fraud when in reality you were just being a savvy or lucky gambler.
+As long as your criminal defense attorney can demonstrate that your actions fell outside the realm of fraud, the charges should be dropped.

 - Illegal search.
 The police may have conducted an unlawful search when investigating gambling fraud.
-In this case, the defense attorney would file with the court a motion to motion to suppress evidence in Nevada asking the judge to disregard any evidence procured from the unconstitutional police actions.
+In this case, your defense attorney would file with the court a motion to suppress evidence asking the judge to disregard any evidence procured from the unconstitutional police actions.
 If the court complies, the D.A. may decide to throw out the whole case for want of proof.

 Nevada has a specific fraud statute making it unlawful to spread insider information about racing with the intent to induce betting or wagering based on the information. it is also a category B felony in Nevada carrying:

-- restitution in Nevada to the casino or gaming establishment
+- restitution to the casino or gaming establishment.4

 Also go to the Nevada Gaming Control Board for more information.